-A. Fee Schedule
+Α. Fee Schedule

+Registered Investment Companies

-Registered Investment Company Fees.
-Whittier provides discretionary investment management services to the Funds.
-Each Fund's offering documents will include information about the fees and expenses paid by the Fund.
+Whittier provides discretionary investment management services to the Ambrus Funds.
+Each Fund's prospectus and statement of additional information will include information about the fees and expenses paid by the Fund.
 Portfolio management fees and any additional compensation paid to Whittier may be waived by Whittier in its sole discretion, both voluntarily and on a negotiated basis with a Fund's Board or similar body (though not with individual investors in a Fund).
-Whittier may receive additional compensation for administrative or other services provided to the Funds as described in the respective Fund's offering documents.
+Whittier may receive additional compensation for administrative or other services provided to the Funds as described in the respective Fund's prospectus and statement of additional information.